fusagein/Taskbar-Hider-Windows/README.md

 > 🎓 This is my first project!
 Feedback and suggestions are welcome 💛

-A simple and clean Windows application to hide and show the taskbar with just one click.
+A simple and clean Windows application to hide and show the taskbar with just one click

 ![Platform](https://img.shields.io/badge/platform-Windows-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)